alphagov/notifications-tech-docs/source/documentation/_api_keys.md

 You should revoke and re-create these keys on a regular basis.
 To revoke a key:

 1. Log into your GOV.UK Notify account.
-1. Click _API integration_ and then _API keys_.
+1. Select __API integration__ and then __API keys__.
-1. Click _Revoke_ for the API key you want to revoke.
+1. Select __Revoke__ for the API key you want to revoke.

 You can have more than one active key at a time.

 You should never send test messages to invalid numbers or addresses using a live key.
-This will lead to your API key being revoked.
+If you do, the client will revoke your live API key.